Servant songs: The third song

-The third poem has a darker yet more confident tone than the others.
+The third poem (Isaiah 50:4-9) has a darker yet more confident tone than the others.
 Although the song gives a first-person description of how the servant was beaten and abused, here the servant is described both as teacher and learner who follows the path God places him on without pulling back.
-Echoing the first song's "a bruised reed he will not break," he sustains the weary with a word.
+Echoing the first song's "a bruised reed he will not break", he sustains the weary with a word.
 His vindication is left in God's hands.
-Isaiah 50:4-9 is seen by New Testament commentators to be a Messianic prophecy of Jesus Christ.
-50:6 is quoted in Handel's "Messiah" of Jesus.
-There is an allusion in Luke 9:51 to Isaiah 50:7 ("Therefore I have set my face like a flint"), as Jesus "set His face steadfastly" to go to Jerusalem.
+The song is seen by New Testament commentators as a Messianic prophecy of Jesus Christ.

+Verse 6 is quoted in Handel's "Messiah", and there is an allusion in Luke 9:51 to verse 7 ("Therefore I have set my face like a flint"), as Jesus "set his face steadfastly" to go to Jerusalem.

 The fourth song

 16th-century Dutch engraving of the Nativity, Crucifixion and Resurrection of Jesus; under the Crucifixion image is a quotation from the servant song in Latin translation: Vere languores nostros ipse tulit et dolores nostros ipse portavit et nos putavimus eum quasi leprosum et percussum a Deo et humiliatum (NIV: "Surely he took up our pain and bore our suffering, yet we considered him punished by God, stricken by him, and afflicted.")

 The fourth of the servant songs begins at Isaiah 52:13, continuing through 53:12 where it continues the discussion of the suffering servant.

 Christians consider this song to be clearly a messianic prophecy of Jesus as do the gospels themselves.
-Jesus quoted one sentence in Isaiah 53:12 of this 4th servant song as referring to himself in Luke 22:37, and the New Testament cites it as referring to Jesus Christ in Matthew 8:17, Mark 15:28, John 12:38, Acts 8:32–33, Romans 10:16, 15:21 and 1 Peter 2:22.
+Jesus quoted one sentence in Isaiah 53:12 of this fourth servant song as referring to himself in Luke 22:37, and the New Testament cites it as referring to Jesus Christ in Matthew 8:17, Mark 15:28, John 12:38, Acts 8:32–33, Romans 10:16, 15:21 and 1 Peter 2:22.
 Methodist founder John Wesley suggested that it is "so evident" that "it is Christ who is here spoken of".